ZhgChg.Li

 }

 • The operation will be implemented in func handle().
-If there is further processing, return true; otherwise, return false.
+Return true if there is further processing, otherwise return false.

-• func execute() is the default chain access implementation, which traverses the entire operation chain.
-The default behavior is that when func handle() returns false (indicating this node cannot handle it), it automatically calls the next nextHandler’s execute() to continue processing until completion.
+• func execute() is the default chain access implementation.
+It traverses the entire operation chain starting from here.
+The default behavior is that when func handle() returns false (meaning this node cannot handle it), it automatically calls the next nextHandler’s execute() to continue processing until the end.

 Implementation: